Thinking about Electronic Document Accessibility

 - Adding heading tags to text marking the beginning of a section

 - Making sure each paragraph is within its own tag so the paragraphs don’t run together

 - Making sure hyperlinks are clearly labeled so a user knows exactly where they lead—hearing a full URL is not as helpful as hearing a simple title or description

-- Making sure bulleted lists are tagged correctly so a user can skim them, going from bullet to bullet instead of listening to the entire list as a block of text in which the elements are impossible to separate
+- Tagging bulleted lists correctly so a user can skim them, going from bullet to bullet instead of listening to the entire list as a block of text in which the elements are impossible to separate

 A More Inclusive Digital World

 Making the digital world, from entertaining content on the Internet to the data we use at work, accessible and useful to all starts with recognizing that there is more than one way to convey information.
 Just as some people are visual learners while others understand better through listening or doing, adding flexibility to content presentation can help it communicate more clearly and be useful for as many people as possible.
 This can be a daunting task at first.
 The way to best achieve accessibility can depend on your specific software (whether it’s Word, or Adobe Acrobat, something else).
 It requires changing habits and learning new ways to put together files, but it gets easier and faster with practice.